top of page

 The noun 'judgment' originates from the Old French word 'jugement,' which was derived from the Latin word 'judicium.'
 In Latin, 'judicium' is a compound word formed from 'judex,' meaning 'judge,' and the suffix '-ium,' denoting a state or condition.
 This etymology reveals that 'judgment' is intrinsically linked to the concept of assessing and evaluating as a judge would.
 It embodies the notion of forming opinions and making informed decisions based on careful discernment and evaluation, reflecting its rich historical roots in the realms of law and discernment.

-Quiz: Find the meaning of judgment
+Quiz: Find the meaning of the noun judgment:

 Try Again!